 When we’ve agreed on the best course for you, we’ll work with you, your parents or carers and YC to complete your application form.
 After you’ve made your application, you may be invited to join additional taster days so that you can get used to coming to College before starting your full-time course in September.

-Your referral to Springboard can be made via Youth Connexions (YC), any other agency involved with you or by your parents or carers.
-To join Springboard, you’ll need a successful funding application from your local authority.
+Your referral to Supported Studies can be made via YC, any other agency involved with you or by your parents or carers.
+To join us, you’ll need a successful funding application from your local authority.

 Hertfordshire County Council have put together a local offer containing information and resources for people with special educational needs and disabilities in Hertfordshire.
 Please click here to find it.